 Nominal supplies as per the Agreement, VAT Law, and VAT Implementing Regulations:

 A standard e-invoice must be generated and stored for all the nominal supplies.
 However, these nominal supply e-invoices must not be issued to customers since input VAT is no benefit.

 Wherever supply does not involve consideration, whether or not in monetary terms, it is classified as nominal supply.
 Nominal supplies do not cover samples and gifts given during business with a value below 200 riyals.

 Any advances received before the actual supply of goods or services:

-Electronic invoices must be issued for advances and part payments received on the same day, where the supply is yet to occur.
+Electronic invoices must be issued for advances, and part payments must be received on the same day when the supply is yet to occur.

 The following supplies do not require e-invoices or electronic notes, even if the taxable persons carry them out.

 Please fill in your details and our representative will get in touch with you shortly

 Our representative will get in touch with you shortly.